-OK, so you've made the decision to buy a laptop or tablet and there are some things that you need to decide.
+OK, so you've made the decision to buy a laptop or tablet.
+Well, there are some things that you need to think about.

 Portability - will it be going everywhere with you?
 Do you need it to fit in almost any bag?
 Or will it live mostly in one place, and be carried around occasionally?